marenkhf/persian-hugo/osteopathieKammhoff/content/osteopathie/_index.en.md

 <br>

 Pediatric osteopathy is a special form of osteopathy that focuses on the treatment of infants, (small) children, and adolescents.
 It views the body as a unit and recognizes the interconnections between structure and function.
 Through gentle, manual techniques, tension and blockages in the body are relieved to promote children's natural health and well-being.
 This holistic approach supports physical and psychological development.
 Pediatric osteopathy can be applied to various conditions.

+As a certified infant and pediatric osteopath, I recommend having newborns examined and treated osteopathically within the first few weeks of life.

+This allows potential misalignments and tensions to be detected and treated early, before they may lead to painful complaints later in the child’s development.
+Early intervention can prevent many issues, contributing to healthier development and a happier start in life.
 <br>
 <br>